How to Pick Up a Ton of French Cooking Vocabulary in the Kitchen

 Like in English, a set of words applies to cooking and not much else.
 Often, a single action is described by different verbs depending on whether or not the situation involves cooking.
 For example, étaler means to spread out something generally, but tartiner means to spread something food-related, like butter.

 Such confusion also exists for nouns, cookware in particular.
 The English word “pot” can be translated as casserole if it has handles, marmite if it’s big and deep, fait-tout if it isn’t very deep, or simply pot if used for food storage.
 Such a rich vocabulary illustrates the importance of food in France.
-A large list of French cooking verbs can be found here.

 The French spend a lot of time cooking